FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/api.md

 - Prototype:
   - `void bcos_rpc_get_sync_status(void* sdk, const char* group, const char* node,bcos_sdk_c_struct_response_cb callback, void* context)`
 - Function:
-  - Obtain the block synchronization status of a group
+  - Get the block synchronization status of the group
 - Parameters；
   - `sdk`: 'sdk 'pointer
   - `group`: Group ID
   - `node`: The node name.
-For more information, see the description of the 'bcos _ rpc _ call' interface for the 'node'.
+For more information, see the description of the 'bcos _ rpc _ call' interface for the 'node'
   - `callback`: Refer to the description of 'callback' for the 'bcos _ rpc _ call' interface
   - `context`: Refer to the description of 'context' for the 'bcos _ rpc _ call' interface
 - Return: